isotopp/isotopp.github.io/_posts/2021-01-10-labyrinths-in-python.md

 The first function checks the Pygame event queue for a `QUIT` event (close button on the window has been hit) or an `ESC` key press.
 If either of them happened, we exit the program.
 Otherwise we delay a bit (and should make this a settable parameter).

-THe second method busy waits on a space bar press (and also allows quitting) before it continues.
+The second method busy waits on a space bar press (and also allows quitting) before it continues.
 It will allow us to step through the program and observe how everything works at our leisure.

 A small driver that puts everything together: